 If you’re tired after a day full of adventuring, kick back and relax with some live music in town.
 If you’re staying in Jackson, you’ll find plenty of patio music sessions at the restaurants and saloons.
 Jackson Hole also puts on a summer concert series called Jackson Hole Live in the town square.
-Music is a huge part of the culture of the old west, so sit back with a drink and enjoy!
+Music is a huge part of the culture of the Old West, so sit back with a drink and enjoy!

-As you can see, there are tons of things to do in Jackson Hole in summer.
+As you can see, there are tons of things to do in Jackson Hole in the summer.
 You’ve got plenty to keep you busy, so soak it up and enjoy your time in this beautiful area.
 Looking for even more Jackson Hole summer activities?
 Here are some other suggestions for you to check out: